cmmid/cmmid.github.io/topics/covid19/_posts/2020-11-10-pcr-positivity-over-time.md

 ---
-title: "Estimating the effectiveness of routine asymptomtatic PCR testing at different frequencies for the detection of SARS-CoV-2 infections"
+title: "Estimating the effectiveness of routine asymptomatic PCR testing at different frequencies for the detection of SARS-CoV-2 infections"

 description: "Using data on twice weekly PCR testing of front-line healthcare